I think the best year of my life was when I was thirteen.

 Jack suggested that maybe he’d come back as a skunk.
 “I don’t like crowds, either,” he said.

-“The world is so beautiful, and life is so short,” said Janet.
+“The world is so beautiful.
+Life is so short,” said Janet.
 “Yes . . . it is,” she whispered.

-Gael, a violinist in the school orchestra, asked, “Can you hear it, the music of the stars?” and she sang part of a melody, very softly.
+Gael, a violinist in our 9th grade school orchestra, asked, “Can you hear it, the music of the stars?” and she sang part of a melody, very softly.

-Gael told us that sometimes, when she plays really beautiful music, she feels the presence of God, and thinks to herself, “It’s you again, isn’t it?
+Gael told us that sometimes, when she plays really beautiful music, she feels the presence of God all around her, and she thinks to herself, “It’s you again, isn’t it?
+I know it’s you.
 It’s always you.”
 That’s what she said.

-Looking up at the night sky, it occurred to me, “Sometimes, it can feel so good to be small,” and I said, “Thank you.”
+Looking up at the night sky, the obvious occurred to me, “Sometimes, it can feel so good to be small,” and I whispered “thank you” to the Maker of All Things.

 Later that night, we decided it was time to get up, and head for home.